johnkiefer/Nodegoat-Challenge-Demo/NodeGoat/docs/ci/vorpal-reviewdog.md

 cat vorpal-report.json | ./bin/reviewdog -f=vorpal -reporter=local
 ```

+### Forcing a CI run

+Open a short-lived branch, make any documentation-only tweak, and open a pull request.
+The `Vorpal Code Analysis` workflow triggers on every PR targeting `main`, so even a whitespace-only doc change is enough to kick off a fresh scan.

 Keep the workflow updated if Vorpal changes its output format or if the reviewdog CLI requires different flags.